 The assessment strategy is designed to provide students with the opportunity to demonstrate

 The summative assessment for this module consists of:

-- A research proposal for a behavioural intervention that will address a current public policy problem (6 pages) - written feedback and mark
+- A research proposal for a behavioural intervention that will address a current public policy problem (2000 words) - written feedback and mark